xiangyu2022/LPBkg/python/README.md

 Now everything is ready to start our analysis.
 We consider the Fermi-LAT example described in Section VI of the manuscript *Algeri(2019)*.

-The datafiles are available in the folder [[data](https://drive.google.com/open?id=1FYfqDpo4O-CHqVMOaQsTcTu9fbFeca62)] and can be loaded as follows:
+The data files are available in the folder [[data](https://drive.google.com/open?id=1FYfqDpo4O-CHqVMOaQsTcTu9fbFeca62)] and can be loaded as follows:

 ```python
 import numpy as np